Skip to main content

 • Usability Testing – Getting feedback from people who use DOJ’s forms, websites, and services to identify opportunities for improvement.

-• Researching Best Practices – Identifying and incorporating approaches proven to expand access to justice.
+• Researching Best Practices – Identifying and incorporating proven approaches.

-• Listening Sessions – Engaging with diverse voices, including the community, advocates, legal aid providers, public defenders, and access to justice leaders to inform simplification efforts.
+• Listening Sessions – Engaging with the public to inform efforts.

 • Analyzing data – Reviewing data on public engagement and interaction to expand access to public-facing information.